View Document Text

 USBA’s Board of Managers is comprised of USBA and U.S. Bank employees, and it manages the business affairs

-of USBA and exercises all of its powers.
+of USBA and exercises its powers.
 USBA employees are also employees of U.S. Bank.
-U.S. Bank provides
+U.S. Bank provides a

 Bank serves as the IRA custodian for certain USBA accounts that are invested through the Wrap Program.
 U.S.